 - Spy Bot: was formerly able to either stop the enemy from seeing or give you sight on an enemy building (depending on the build); the latter of which had obvious synergy with the Tempest's BVR attack.
-Now you just have the 60-seconds-vision ability.
+Now it just has the 60-seconds-vision ability.

-- Awesome, but Impractical: While its abilities and power are impressive, its long build time, top-tier tech requirements and huge resource cost make it difficult to deploy, and once it hits the field it moves very slowly and needs time to build up a store of energy to use properly, though now, thanks to the Mothership Core, this can be somewhat fixed by only morphing a mothership when it's close to the enemy.
+- Awesome, but Impractical: While its abilities and power are impressive, its long build time, top-tier tech requirements and huge resource cost make it difficult to deploy, and once it hits the field it moves very slowly and needs time to build up a store of energy to use properly.
+This is why the Mothership Core was introduced, making the Mothership less impractical.